 You might utilize kinetic text to emphasize a portion of a long audio recording, to advertise your product on social media, or to help your viewer remember terms more easily.

 Having too much text on the screen can be overwhelming for viewers, but when done properly — with the combination of precise timing, music, and visual emphasis — text-based videos can be entertaining and effective.

-When creating kinetic type videos, it’s good to stick with one or two primary fonts and use stylized fonts to bring attention to certain words.
-It’s also wise to use an array of enter effects to keep the video engaging.
+When creating kinetic-type videos, it’s good to stick with one or two primary fonts and use stylized fonts to bring attention to certain words.
+It’s also wise to use an array of entering effects to keep the video engaging.
 This helpful example from The Futur communicates the rules of typography in a kinetic text video.

 Kinetic typography video examples